Capsaicin health benefits include pain killing and anti-inflammatory effects.

 One of the problems is that chillis are only available from the garden for about six months; how to preserve jalapeno peppers is a useful analog.
 It is actually very simple and not time-consuming, making them obtainable all year round for your cooking.

 On a daily basis one can enjoy hummus using frozen jalapenos or peppadews with a green salad; it gives the meal a bit of spice and helps the medicine go down.
-Eating foods like lettuce, kale and spinach regularly is vital for those who want to avoid getting macular-degeneration; coupled with capsaicin health benefits would give double protection.
+Eating foods like lettuce, kale and spinach regularly is vital for those who want to avoid getting macular-degeneration; coupled with capsaicin health benefits would supply double protection.

 This homemade hummus recipe can be thrown together in less than ten minutes; five if you do it regularly.